ssanj/babyloncandle/posts/2020-01-07-following-a-paginated-api-with-haskell.md

 I would not have a cursor, so how could I represent it as an `a`?
 Event if I did make `a` a `Maybe a`, how would I distinguish between the initial call where I had no cursor and the final call where I would also have no cursor?!

-My friend [Adam](ajfitzpatrick) states the obvious so I could understand it:
+My friend [Adam](ajfitzpatrick) stated the obvious so I could understand it:

 > Obviously you need more than two states